Wang Jian (businessman): Family

-Wang Jian had a younger brother, Wang Wei, who has played a key behind-the-scenes role at HNA Group.
+Wang had a younger brother, Wang Wei, who has played a key behind-the-scenes role at HNA Group.

 Death

 In July 2018, Wang made a business trip in France.
 On 3 July, he took a sightseeing detour with his colleagues in Bonnieux, a hilltop village in the region of Provence.
 He climbed onto a low wall above a cliff to have his picture taken, but lost his balance and fell backward, landing on rocks about 15 m below.
 He was pronounced dead a few hours later.

-According to French media reports, eye-witnesses of the incident said that Wang died by jumping off the wall.
+In January 2019, the French newspaper Libération published an investigative report citing eyewitness accounts that contradicted the findings of the police investigation.
+One witness, a local street cleaner, claimed that Wang had jumped rather than fallen, suggesting a suicide.
 But French police denied these claims.

 Wang's death was a blow to HNA, which was in the midst of selling its foreign assets to reduce its debt load, and the prices of the company's dollar bonds fell after his death was confirmed.
 Hainan Airlines along with other airlines from HNA Group changed its website to a gray color scheme to honour his death.